Friendly greetings and welcome to my website!

 This site explores how a free people can live well (and good) in civilization.

 This is what brings us into the saving knowledge of God.
 Why “saving”?
 We could say “rescue.”
 Without experiencing saving grace, we wander around in the Shadowlands (C.S.
 Lewis), between light and dark, or in the Gray Zone, between black and white.
-We needed rescuing or saving from ourselves, the devil (yes, that evil being really does exist) and the world system.
+We need rescuing or saving from ourselves, the devil (yes, that evil being really does exist) and the world system.

 Once we get the divine rescue, we can have more clarity about the world.
 Or at least we can be assured that in our (temporarily) muddled state, God will work out everything in the end, for those who love him and are called according to his purpose.